euhoro/data_engineering_aws_airflow/design.md

 You'll be provided with a helpers class that contains all the SQL transformations.
 Thus, you won't need to write the ETL yourselves, but you'll need to execute it with your custom operators.

-can you include this graph in the read.me file ?
+dot

-Sure!
-Here is how you can include the graph in your README.md file using a code block: dot digraph DAG {
+digraph DAG {
 node [shape=box, style=filled, color=green, fontcolor=black];